Features Pricing Docs Blog Try Demo Log In Sign Up

 • Cookie consent dialogs from vendors like OneTrust, Cookiebot, Osano, Iubenda, Klaro, and a dozen smaller ones I'd never heard of until they broke an image

-• Chat widgets: Intercom is the loudest, but Crisp, Tawk.to, Drift, Zendesk, HubSpot, Tidio and Chatwoot show up too
+• Chat widgets where Intercom is the loudest, but Crisp, Tawk.to, Drift, Zendesk, HubSpot, Tidio and Chatwoot show up too

 • Ad network injections that drop banners, iframes, or entire overlay blocks right into the page

-• A handful of analytics and tracking scripts that occasionally render visible elements (rare, but it happens)
+• Occasionally analytics and tracking scripts that render visible elements (rare, but it happens)

 • The hardest category of all: newsletter popups and exit-intent overlays, which change every week